BSIP VEM / SCIENCE PHOTO LIBRARY BSIP VEM / SCIENCE PHOTO LIBRARY

-Wart viruses.
-Coloured transmission electron micrograph (TEM) of a group of papilloma viruses.
-These icosahedral-shaped DNA viruses (yellow) have a coat containing 72 capsomers or protein units.
-The papilloma virus (human papillomavirus or HPV) is the cause of warts: these commonly grow on the hands and soles of the feet, on mucous membranes of the body and on the genitals.
-Papilloma viruses belong to the papovavirus group of which most members are capable of inducing non-malignant tumours.
-HPV virus has been implicated in certain skin and cervical cancers.
-Magnification: unknown.
+Papillomavirus.
+Coloured transmission electron micrograph (TEM) of papillomaviruses, the cause of warts.
+The DNA (deoxyribonucleic acid) genetic material of the pink viruses is contained inside a spherical protein coat or capsid.
+Several viruses can be seen inside an irregularly shaped capsule.
+Papillomavirus (human papillomavirus or HPV) is the cause of warts.
+Warts commonly grow on the hands, the soles of the feet, the genitals and on the body's mucous membranes.
+Papillomaviruses belong to the papovavirus group, most of whose members are capable of inducing non-malignant tumours.
+HPV has been implicated in certain skin and cervical cancers.
+Magnification unknown.

 Model release not required.
 Property release not required.